Skip to content

 Runtime["Runtime composer<br/>config · provider · MCPs"]

-Auto["Automation control plane<br/>schedule · inbox · runs"]
+Auto["Workflow control plane<br/>setup threads · triggers · runs"]

 Policy["Safety policies<br/>CSP · MCP URL/stdio · destructive"]